User Agent Spoofing: What Is It & Why Does It Matter?

 Cyber Risks & Threats | January 13, 2023

-There are a number of practices used for hiding fraudulent practices online and one of these is User Agent Spoofing.
-Also referred to as UA spoofing or browser spoofing.
+There are a number of practices used for hiding fraudulent practices online.
+One of these is User Agent Spoofing, also referred to as UA spoofing or browser spoofing.

 Although user agent spoofing does have some legitimate applications, particularly for software developers, it is often used to carry out ad fraud and other forms of online deception.